 This module is designed to provide the student with the understanding and knowledge of neuromuscular techniques (NMT), muscle energy techniques (MET) and trigger point therapy and the assessment skills necessary for these modalities.
 The student will also learn the nervous system and the musculature of the deep posterior spinal muscles.
-Prerequisite: MTD100.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00